-As with any marketing campaign, it is vital that you know who your audience is.
+As with any marketing campaign, you must know who your audience is.
 Who are you targeting?
-Aim at one audience with a piece of content – if you aim at too many people at once, you’ll hit no-one.
+Aim at one audience with a piece of content – if you aim at too many people at once, you’ll hit no one.

 A safe pair of hands